Choosing to Embrace Suffering

 I have concluded that sometimes God brings about His purposes in ways that seem out of control to us.
 That is where faith comes in.
 That is where trust comes in.
 God knows what He is doing.
 God created me with a love for babies, and it was a baby He used to bring me to Himself.
 The name of our still born son, Joshua, means God saves.
 Little did I know the significance of his name.
 God can be trusted.

 I believe that part of choosing life is choosing to embrace suffering through trusting God.
 Our will, dreams, and ideas of life must conform to His will.
 This is impossible to do on our own.
 It is only by God’s strength that we can trust Him.
-God must bring us to the point where we have no where to go but only to Him.
+God must bring us to the point where we have no where to go except to Him.
 Philippians 2:13 says, “…for it is God who works in you to will and to act according to his good purpose.”
 Will we trust in God’s will and good purpose even if it leads us through great pain and suffering?
 Must we embrace suffering?

 Jesus answers this question for us.
 He says in Luke 9:23-24 that “…If anyone would come after me, he must deny himself and take up his cross daily and follow me.
 For whoever wants to save his life will lose it, but whoever loses his life for me will save it.”
 In Matthew